New Year Smiles for the Restless Beings Street Kids!

 To some this was the first piece of garment they have had for several years; finding nourishment is the first and more immediate concern for most of the children thus investing money on clothing becomes pretty low in the priority list.
 Winter in Bangladesh brings cold nights and chilled breezes and so warm clothes are crucial to ensuring they dont fall victim to further illnesses.

-The reaction from the children were pretty unanimous – smiles and giggles on all their faces!
+The reaction from the children was pretty unanimous – smiles and giggles on all their faces!
 Some inspected what they received, others wore them straight away and a few were too overjoyed and humbled to say anything!

 The joy and comfort of the children through small steps, is made possible by YOU, our restless beings all around the world and together we’ll continue to change the lives of the most vulnerable street children who are seen to be beyond help by others.